schmartmann/sinatra_turntable/README.md

 Sinatra Turntable is a bash script that, with two simple commands, allows developers to quickly spin up a full MVC web app with Sinatra and ActiveRecord wrapping a postgresql database.

 It's ideal for situations where Ruby on Rails is too cumbersome, but Sinatra alone doesn't cut it.
-An example would be an app that relies on one or two tables that you need set up quickly.
+An example would be an app that relies on one or two tables that you need to set up in a hurry.

 ### Installation
 ![](https://media.giphy.com/media/kHXW69kaIZIGc/giphy.gif)